Achievable rate region for three user discrete broadcast channel based on coset codes: Introduction

 Why do codes endowed with algebraic structure outperform traditional independent unstructured codes for a BC?
 The central aspect of a coding technique designed for a BC is interference management.
 Marton's coding incorporates two techniques - superposition and binning - for tackling interference.
 Superposition enables each user decode a \textit{univariate} component of the other user's signal and thus subtract it off.
 Binning enables the encoder counter the component of each user's interfering signal not decoded by the other, by precoding for the same.
 Except for particular cases, the most popular being dirty paper coding, precoding results in a rate loss, and is therefore less efficient than decoding the interfering signal at the decoder.
 The presence of a rate loss motivates each decoder to decode as large a part of interference as possible.\footnote{For the Gaussian case, there is no rate loss.
 Thus the encoder can precode all the interference.
 Indeed, the optimal strategy does not require any user to decode a part of signal not intended for it.
+Thus constraining interference patterns is superfluous.
 This explains why lattices are not necessary to achieve capacity of Gaussian vector BC.} However decoding a large part of the interference constrains the individual rates.
 In a three user BC, each user's reception is plagued by interference caused by signals intended for the other two users.
-The interference is in general a bi-variate function of signals intended for the other users.
-If the signals of the two users are endowed with structure that can help compress the range of this bi-variate function when applied to all possible signals, then the receivers can decode a large part of the interfering signal.
-This minimizes the component of the interference precoded, and therefore the rate loss.\footnote{For the Gaussian case, precoding suffers no rate loss and hence no part of the interference needs to be decoded.
-Thus constraining interference patterns is superfluous. } This is where codebooks endowed with algebraic structure outperform unstructured independent codebooks.
+The interference is in general a bivariate function of signals intended for the other users.
+If the signals of the two users are endowed with a structure that can help compress the range of this bivariate function when applied to all possible signals, then the receivers can decode a larger part of the interfering signal.
+This minimizes the component of the interference precoded, and therefore the rate loss.
+This is where codebooks endowed with algebraic structure outperform unstructured independent codebooks.
 Indeed, linear codes constrain the interference pattern to an affine subspace if the interference is the sum of user 2 and 3's signals.
-It is our belief that additional degrees of freedom prevalent in a three user information theoretic problem can be harnessed with codebooks endowed with algebraic structure.
-Whether structure in codebooks can be exploited for a two user problem remains open.